-Thus, the area of parallelogram = base $\times$ height = $b \times h$ .
+Thus, the area of parallelogram = base \times height = $b \times h$.

 Any side of a parallelogram can be chosen as base of the parallelogram.
 The perpendicular dropped on that side from the opposite vertex is known as height (altitude).
-In the parallelogram ABCD, DE is height A E B B base B height perpendicular to AB.
+In the parallelogram ABCD, DE is height A E A B base perpendicular to AB.
 Here AB is the base and DE is the height of the parallelogram.